top of page

 APPOINTMENT WITH THE EXAMINER

 Nothing screams "I'm not ready to be a PIC" more than showing up to a practical test without the required materials.
 The ACS and PTS have a checklist of materials and documents that you need to bring to the test, it's labeled "Practical Test Checklist (Applicant) / Appointment with the Examiner".
+This includes aircraft maintenance logs (or copies) to verify airworthiness.
 If you do not have the required materials, we can not start the test.

 NAME MIS-MATCH